liguojie09/ICASSP27_DPOS/README.md

 ```

 Copy `dpos.py` into your project or import it from this directory.
-The implementation was checked with Python 3.13.3 and PyTorch 2.8.0 on CPU,
+The implementation was checked with Python 3.13.3 and PyTorch 2.8.0 on a central processing unit (CPU),
 including bfloat16 automatic mixed precision.

 ## Usage